Is it possible for someone who identifies with the underdog to have abundance?

-For me, abundance comes from allowing love to flow through you as your unique you.
+Abundance comes from allowing love to flow through you.
 That flow is endless because it comes from the source that brought us here and started the inexorable dynamic of creation that pours through us endlessly as long as our hearts are open to receiving and releasing it.
-Releasing love into this tired and hurting world through our unique calling/ authentic way of being has no identifiable price tag.
+Releasing love into this tired and hurting world through our unique calling and authentic way of being has no identifiable price tag.
 If we are not doing our calling, if we ignore what is authentic to us, what causes our hearts to open and gives us joy, I do not see how we can have abundance.
 Think of how much you love your children and your pets, and your family, how indescribably abundant it feels when you hold a precious being to your heart.
 The feeling of connection and love is overwhelming.
 This feeling is very big joy.
 That, to me, is the essence of abundance.
 Joyful connection to others and allowing love to flow through us is to experience a cascade of abundance.

 The Cost of Seeking Material Abundance